Welcome to the giant free library of easy French short stories.

 The stories also have supplemental videos and materials that are free.
 This way, you learn additional vocabulary related to the topic of each story.
 For example, if the story is about going to school, the supplemental video may be about vocabulary words for different school supplies.

 “Billy’s Birthday Story” teaches readers about a popular topic in every country, l’anniversaire (the birthday).
 You learn words such as le gâteau (cake), le cadeau (gift) and je suis né … (I was born…).

 This story also helps learners practice numbers when learning how to say the date they were born, and dabbles in le passé composé when referring to the day Billy was born.

 Check out the supplemental materials that teach months and days.

-StoryJumper might be my favorite easy French short story resource on the internet right now.
+StoryJumper might be my favorite resource for easy French short stories on the internet right now.

 While I assume this feature was originally created for teachers to give writing assignments to their students, it’s also a great way to practice writing your own short story after reading ones others have created.
 As I mentioned above, learning how to tell a story is imperative when communicating in any language, so writing your own is fantastic practice.